 - Critical Language Scholarships: to study less-commonly taught languages abroad during the summer

 - DAAD-Rise*: for summer STEM research in Germany

 - NSF Research Experiences for Undergraduates (REU): paid summer research grants for STEM fields

 - Goldwater Scholarship: for STEM students intending PhD-level research

 - Truman Scholarship: for community leaders intending graduate study

-- UK-Fulbright Summer Institutes: for short-term summer experience in the United Kingdom (freshmen and sophomores only)
+- UK-Fulbright Summer Institutes: for a short-term summer experience in the United Kingdom (freshmen and sophomores only)

 There are many things you can do to become competitive for such awards.
 It all starts with becoming engaged with your classes, your professors, and your community–starting your freshman year.

-Interested UM students are encouraged to contact Tim Dolan, Director of the Office of National Scholarship Advisement (ONSA) to learn more, or attend any of the workshops.
+Interested UM students are encouraged to contact Dr. Vivian Ibrahim, Interim Director of the Office of National Scholarship Advisement (ONSA), to learn more or attend any of the workshops.